UCLA-RADAR-Group/radardecode/README.md

 - [x] Most of this code was collected from multiple directories into a single location around 2005.
 Current versions of the programs from /pkg/aosoft/common/bin/ and elsewhere should be integrated.
 - [x] Some of this code probably relies on version 2 of the FFTW library.
 Changes should be made to support version 3 of the FFTW library.   (branch and . work)
+- [ ] automatically use/install fftw3
-- [ ] A validation procedure should be added to enable testing of new installations.
+- [ ] A validation procedure should be added to enable testing of new installations

 # Credits